COVID-19 testing: Sensitivity and specificity

 Sensitivity indicates whether the test accurately identifies whether the virus is present.
 Each test requires a minimum level of viral load in order to produce a positive result.
 A 90% sensitive test will correctly identify 90% of infections, missing the other 10% (a false negative).
 Even relatively high sensitivity rates can produce high rates of false negatives in populations with low incidence rates.

 In a diagnostic test, sensitivity is a measure of how well a test can identify true positives and specificity is a measure of how well a test can identify true negatives.
 For all testing, both diagnostic and screening, there is usually a trade-off between sensitivity and specificity, such that higher sensitivities will mean lower specificities and vice versa.
 A 90% specific test will correctly identify 90% of those who are uninfected, leaving 10% with a false positive result.

 Low-specificity tests have a low positive predictive value (PPV) when prevalence is low.
 For example, suppose incidence is 5%.
 Testing 100 people at random using a test that has a specificity of 95% would yield on average 5 people who are actually negative who would incorrectly test positive.
 Since 5% of the subjects actually are positive, another five would also test positive correctly, totaling 10 positive results.
 Thus, the PPV is 50%, an outcome no different from a coin toss.
 In this situation, assuming that the result of a second test is independent of the first test, retesting those with a first positive result increases the PPV to 94.5%, meaning that only 4.5% of the second tests would return the incorrect result, on average less than 1 incorrect result.

 Causes of test error

 The time course of infection affects the accuracy of some tests.
-Samples may be collected before the virus has had a chance to establish itself or after the body has begun to eliminate it.
-A May 2020 review of PCR-RT testing found that the median probability of a false-negative result decreased from 100% on day 1, to 67% on day 4.
+Samples may be collected before the virus has a chance to establish itself or after the body has begun to eliminate it.
+A May 2020 review of PCR-RT testing found that the median probability of a false-negative result decreased from 100% on day 1 to 67% on day 4.
 On the day of symptom onset, the probability was 38%, which decreased to 20% 3 days later.